-Although the High-Level Committee had suggested including provisions for emergency arbitration and including emergency arbitrators, no such provisions have been incorporated into the Act.

-- That said, the Supreme Court in ٦.
-Amazon.com NV Investment Holdings 11C v.
-Future Retail Limited & Ors.29 ruled that in an India seated arbitration administered by an arbitral institution where the relevant rules provided for emergency arbitration, an emergency award was valid and enforceable.
+- Although the High-Level Committee had suggested including provisions for emergency arbitration and including emergency arbitrators, no such provisions have been incorporated into the Act. - That said, the Supreme Court in Amazon.com NV Investment Holdings LLC v.
+Future Retail Limited & Ors.
+30 ruled that in an India seated arbitration administered by an arbitral institution where the relevant rules provided for emergency arbitration, an emergency award was valid and enforceable.
 Such awards would be treated on par with awards passed by constituted arbitral tribunals under Section 17(1) of the Act (grant of interim measures of protection).
-Going further, the Supreme Court recognized that such orders are an important step in decongesting civil courts and providing expeditious interim reliefs to parties. - This position changes where the emergency arbitration takes place in a foreign-seated arbitration.
-Such orders / awards, are not enforceable.
+Going further, the Supreme Court recognized that such orders are an important step in decongesting civil courts and providing expeditious interim reliefs to parties.
+The new draft bill that was briefly released in 2024 for public comments codified the ruling in the aforesaid case.

+This position changes where the emergency arbitration takes place in a foreign-seated arbitration.
+Such orders / awards are not enforceable.
 Any interim order of a foreign court or tribunal is not enforceable in India.
-The usual practice is to apply to a court for interim relief in the same way as has been applied to an emergency arbitrator and courts have, if satisfied of the merits, passed orders similar if not identical to the emergency arbitrator's order.
+The usual practice is to apply to a court for interim relief in the same way as has been applied to an emergency arbitrator, and courts have, if satisfied of the merits, passed orders similar if not identical to the emergency arbitrator's order.
+In this regard, the new draft bill was ambiguous, and the final bill is awaited to see if the position is clarified.

-19 Hearings and proceedings
+19. Hearings and Proceedings

-The arbitral tribunal may, in consultation with the parties, decide whether to hold oral hearings, or whether a document only arbitration should be conducted.
+The arbitral tribunal may, in consultation with the parties, decide whether to hold oral hearings, or whether a document-only arbitration should be conducted.